mediacorp/vue-api-news-article/README.md

+# Important Note
+Transferred this repository from my account to Mediacorp Git account to test on transferring for Wondershop related task

-# News Article Page: Using Vue.js to work with API
+### News Article Page: Using Vue.js to work with API
 This is the repository created by Jas Sta.
 Ana for a single page application created using Vue.js that reads the API and displays it in a news article format.
 This is built with libraries such as Bootstrap and Font Awesome.
 To display the API, local data was used (to approach the CORS issue encounted) with Axios.

 ### Steps to build and execute